AssetBlock/arc-01/README.md

 **Third-Party**: A manager or other non-investor stakeholder who can update or provide documents updating the status of a particular issued security token.

-**Compliance Manager**: A delegate of the issuer or the issuer themselves who has authority to verify that the accounts involved in a transaction adhere to the rules set forth in the token's [compliance specification](./compliance.md).
+**Compliance Manager**: A delegate of the issuer, or the issuer themselves, who has authority to verify that the accounts involved in a transaction adhere to the rules set forth in the token's [compliance specification](./compliance.md).
 Controls the private keys of the `compliance-manager-address` account in the examples below.

 ## Compliance

-Security tokens have an added layer of complexity that requires any transfer or holding of a token representing securities to follow a set of compliance rules.

 Before a token may be created, an issuer must either publish or reference a published [compliance specification](./compliance.md) transaction on the blockchain that their token will adhere to.
 The `compliance-manager-address` requirement in the [Create a Token](#create-a-token) transaction below will be responsible for token distributions and balance changes moving forward.